-The below graphic describes the process and purpose of this document and how it will be utilized by, the needs it fills and their importance to the emergency management framework.
+The below graphic describes the process and purpose of this document and how it will be utilized by Cupertino and the objectives in creating it.
+Why the document has been created, the needs it fills and their importance to the emergency management framework.